DiscoverDataScience.org

 Data architects are also in charge of scheduling updates and improvements to the database they have created with minimal impact to the company.
 This can mean that a data architect must work long hours and/or on the weekends to complete projects and updates on time.

-Data Architect job description
+Data Architect Job Description

 • Communicate with many different company stakeholders to assess needs and goals

-• Evaluate current data architecture and databases
+• Evaluate current data architecture and databases to determine needed upgrades and improvements

 • Use ETL (extract, transform, load) best practices in the creation of the database